Greek War of Independence: Cyprus

 In early July 1821, the Cypriot Archimandrite Theofylaktos Thiseas arrived in Larnaca as a messenger of the Filiki Etairia, bringing orders to Kyprianos, while proclamations were distributed in every corner of the island.
 However, the local pasha, Küçük Pasha, intercepted these messages and reacted with fury, calling in reinforcements, confiscating weapons and arresting several prominent Cypriots.
 Archbishop Kyprianos was urged (by his friends) to leave the island as the situation worsened, but refused to do so.

-On 9 July 1821 Küçük Pasha had the gates to the walled city of Nicosia closed and executed, by beheading or hanging, 470 important Cypriots amongst them Chrysanthos (bishop of Paphos), Meletios (bishop of Kition) and Lavrentios (bishop of Kyrenia).
+On 9 July 1821, Pasha had the gates to the walled city of Nicosia closed and executed, by beheading or hanging, 470 important Cypriots amongst them Chrysanthos (bishop of Paphos), Meletios (bishop of Kition) and Lavrentios (bishop of Kyrenia).
 The next day, all abbots and monks of monasteries in Cyprus were executed.
 In addition, the Ottomans arrested all the Greek leaders of the villages and imprisoned them before executing them, as they were suspected of inspiring patriotism in their local population.

 In total, it is estimated that over 2,000 Greeks of Cyprus were slaughtered as an act of revenge for participating in the revolution.
 This was a very significant proportion of the total population of the island at the time.
 Küçük pasha had declared "I have in my mind to slaughter the Greeks in Cyprus, to hang them, to not leave a soul..." before undertaking these massacres.
 From 9 to 14 July, the Ottomans killed all prisoners on the list of the pasha, and in the next 30 days, looting and massacres spread throughout Cyprus as 4,000 Turkish soldiers from Syria arrived on the island.

 Archbishop Kyprianos was defiant in his death.
 He was aware of his fate and impending death, yet stood by the Greek cause.
 He is revered throughout Cyprus as a noble patriot and defender of the Orthodox faith and Hellenic cause.
 An English explorer by the name of Carne spoke to the Archbishop before the events of 9 July, who was quoted as saying: "My death is not far away.
 I know they [the Ottoman] are waiting for an opportunity to kill me".
 Kyprianos chose to stay, despite these fears, and provide protection and counsel for the people of Cyprus as their leader.

 He was publicly hanged from a tree opposite the former palace of the Lusignan Kings of Cyprus on 19 July 1821.
 The events leading up to his execution were documented in an epic poem written in the Cypriot dialect by Vassilis Michaelides.